patternfly/training-scenarios/react-components/select/step2.md

       };
     </pre>

   b.
-Copy the following <pre>onSelect</pre> function into the constructor of the App class, under the <pre>onToggle</pre> function added in step 6a.
-This function acts as a callback when a select option is clicked, updating the <pre>selected</pre> state property, and thereby what is rendered as selected in the component.
+Copy the following `onSelect` function into the constructor of the App class, under the `onToggle` function added in step 6a.
+This function acts as a callback when a select option is clicked, updating the `selected` state property, and thereby what is rendered as selected in the component.
     <pre class="file" data-target="clipboard">
       this.onSelect = (event, selection) => {
         this.setState({